seanvgarner/DOMagic/README.md

 ### How to Test

-Download this repo and open the index file in the browser.
-From there you can see simple examples of $DOMagic put to use.
+Click this [link]('http://sean-garner.co/DOMagic') to a very simple demonstration of DOMagic.
+From there you can see simple examples of $DOMagic methods put to use.
 For more info on available methods, see below:

 ### Methods